WSTG - Latest

-- Content that is not referenced from within a target application may be linked to by third-party websites.
-For example, an application which processes online payments on behalf of third-party traders may contain a variety of bespoke functionality which can (normally) only be found by following links within the web sites of its customers.
+- Content that is not referenced from within a target application may be linked to by third-party sites.
+For example, an application which processes online payments on behalf of third-party traders may contain a variety of bespoke functionality which can (normally) only be found by following links within the sites of its customers.

 Filename Filter Bypass